dwave-examples/clustering/README.rst

 Code Overview
 -------------

-The D-Wave quantum computer solves a particular type of mathematical model called the Binary Quadratic Model.
+The D-Wave quantum computer accepts problems formulated mathematically in Binary Quadratic Model (BQM) format.
 The goal here is to build a BQM such that it represents our clustering problem.
 Namely, we want a BQM such that a low-energy solution found by the D-Wave quantum computer would correspond to a solution to our clustering problem.